 - California law currently mandates that California-based supervisory employees employed by large employers (those with 50+ employees in and outside of California) are required to complete 2 hours of sexual harassment and abusive conduct prevention training within 6 months of hire or within 6 months of being promoted into a managerial position, and to be trained every 2 years thereafter.

-- California SB 1343 and SB 778 require that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), will also need to complete sexual harassment and abusive conduct prevention training by the end of 2020 and retrained once every two years thereafter.
+- California SB 1343 and SB 778 require that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), need to complete sexual harassment and abusive conduct prevention training and retrained once every two years thereafter.

 Additional details can be found in our Required California Sexual Harassment Training Latest Updates blog.

-- Employers will be required to provide to a new employee a copy of information regarding the illegality of sexual harassment and remedies available to victims.
+- Employers are required to provide to a new employee a copy of information regarding the illegality of sexual harassment and remedies available to victims.

-- Employers with fewer than three employees must provide two hours of training and education to all existing supervisory employees by October 1, 2020 or within six months to new supervisory employees.
+- Employers with fewer than three employees must provide two hours of training and education to all new supervisory employees within six months.

 - Employers must provide periodic supplemental training not less than every ten years.